Who Can Vote

 (1) you’re a first-time voter in Maryland; and

 (2) you registered to vote by mail; and

 (3) you haven’t yet provided any identification to your local board of elections.
 If you registered after January 1, 2006, you probably provided ID as part of the registration process.

 What are the accepted forms of ID?

-Accepted forms of ID include MVA-issued license, ID card, or change of address card, or your paycheck, bank statement, utility bill, or other government document with your name and address.
+Accepted forms of ID include MVA-issued license, ID card, or change of address card, or a paycheck, bank statement, utility bill, or a government document with your name and address.

 What if I don’t have any ID?

 You can cast a provisional ballot.
 If you have time and have ID at home or work, it’s usually better to get your ID and return to the polls to cast a regular ballot.
 Md.
 Elec.
 Law § 9-404, Md.
 Elec.
 Law § 10-312.
 Provisional ballots are counted regardless of whether they will change the outcome of the election.
 If you cast a provisional ballot at the wrong polling place, only the contests that appear on the ballot where you live will be counted.

 What if I’m not on the voter list?

 First, ask a poll worker to check the list again and to confirm that you’re at the right polling place for your address.
 If you’re at the right polling place but your name isn’t on the voter list, ask for a provisional ballot.
 You have the right to cast a provisional ballot, even if your name isn’t on the voter list, as long as you’re willing to swear or affirm that you believe you registered to vote.